smxi/acxi/README.txt

 your ogg versions in:
 /home/fred/media/ogg or /home/fred/media/main/ogg
-You would run: acxi -i /home/fred/media/main -o /home/fred/media/ogg and acxi would copy over all the jpg, png, txt, etc, type files, and then mirror the directory structure and encode your flacs to ogg.
+You would run: acxi -i /home/fred/media/main -o /home/fred/media/ogg and acxi would mirror the directory structure, copy over all the jpg, png, txt, etc, type files, and then and encode your flacs to ogg.

 If you run it routinely, it will just copy/sync over changed or new files.